- What do I need in order to practice Thai Massage? (show answer ↓)

 - What should I wear for a Thai Massage?

-Please bring comfortable clothes that you can move in such as yoga pants, sweats, t-shirts, etc.
+Please bring comfortable clothes that you can move in such as yoga pants, sweats, t-shirts, etc. Please don’t wear shirts with collars as it is hard to access the neck then and no jeans please as their fabric is too hard to massage through.

 - How can I prepare for a Thai Massage?